Differences Between a Lake and a Lagoon

 What is a lake?

 Lakes are bodies of water, which are almost always a majority of freshwater.
 They can be very large, but they are always separated from the sea.
-The water in the lakes can come from both rivers and streams, as well as from groundwater or rain.
+The water in lakes can come from both rivers and streams, as well as from groundwater or rain.

 What is a lagoon?